Visit Dungeness, Kent

 Despite its barren look, Dungeness is home to an extraordinary variety of wildlife, especially birds.
 The Dungeness National Nature Reserve and RSPB Dungeness bird reserve attract nature lovers and birdwatchers from across the country.
 Dungeness has also inspired many artists, photographers, and filmmakers, drawn to its unique landscape and haunting beauty.

-Things to Do in Dungeness
+Things to do in Dungeness

-1. Dungeness Lighthouse
+Dungeness Lighthouse

 One of Dungeness’ most iconic landmarks, the Old Dungeness Lighthouse has guided ships safely through the treacherous waters of the English Channel for over 50 years.
 While the original lighthouse was built in the 17th century, the current structure dates to 1961.
 The lighthouse is open to visitors, offering the chance to climb to the top and enjoy panoramic views of the surrounding landscape, sea, and even the French coast on a clear day.

-3. Dungeness National Nature Reserve
+Dungeness National Nature Reserve

 Recognised as one of the most important shingle landscapes in the world, the Dungeness National Nature Reserve offers visitors the chance to explore a truly unique ecosystem.
 In addition to birds, Dungeness is home to a variety of unusual plant species, some of which are found nowhere else in the UK.
 Exploring the reserve on foot provides a peaceful and solitary experience in a starkly beautiful environment.

-4. Romney, Hythe & Dymchurch Railway
+Romney, Hythe and Dymchurch Railway

 One of the most charming ways to experience the Dungeness landscape is by riding the Romney, Hythe & Dymchurch Railway.
 This miniature steam railway, which operates year-round, runs between Hythe and Dungeness, passing through the picturesque Romney Marsh.
 The railway offers stunning views of the countryside and coastline, and the Dungeness station is located just steps from the famous lighthouse and beach.

-Popular Pubs and Restaurants in Dungeness
+Popular Places to Eat in Dungeness

 While Dungeness is remote, the area offers a few hidden gems when it comes to dining, particularly for those looking to sample fresh, local seafood.